khamidou/khamidou.github.io/_drafts/writing-pascal-compiler-in-two-transatlantic-flights.markdown

 title: How to write a Pascal compiler in (roughly) two transatlantic flights
 featured: true
 ---
-I'm a french software engineer who lives in SF.
-I go roughly twice a year back to my native France.
-I've always wanted to write a compiler so I decided to do it during one of those long, boring 11 hour flights between SFO and CDG.

-Why pascal?
-I know.
-It's weird but I wanted to try an exotic language.
+I've wanted to write a compiler for the longest time.
+One day, after spending too much time reading war stories on folklore.org, I decided to write a Pascal compiler.
+Why Pascal?
+Two reasons --- first it's a pretty simple language --- there's plenty of documentation about it.
+Second, Pascal compilers are pretty simple.
+Turbo Pascal was a one-pass compiler

 ## Pascal: an introduction